gigasquid/gigasquid.github.io/source/_posts/2022-12-31-vector-symbolic-architectures-in-clojure.markdown

         (vb/bind (vb/get-hdv :high-score) (vb/get-hdv 1000)))))
 ```

-So H is just one hypervector as a result of this.
+So `H` is just one hypervector as a result of this.
 We can then query it. `unbind-get` is using the `bind` operation as inverse.
-So if we want to query for the `:name` value, we get the `:name` hdv from memory and do the `bind` operation on the `H` datastructure which is the inverse.
+So if we want to query for the `:name` value, we get the `:name` hdv from memory and do the `bind` operation on the `H` data structure which is the inverse.

 ```clojure
 (vb/unbind-get H :name)